SECL-Group/phpcs-secl-standard/README.md

 ### Using Composer

-1. Install The standard as dependency of your composer based project (It will install the composer version of PHP_CodeSniffer as dependency):
+1. Install the standard as dependency of your composer based project (It will install the composer version of PHP_CodeSniffer as dependency):

         $ php composer.phar require --dev secl-group/phpcs-secl-standard:~1.0.0